jojdavies/Micro-Capture-C/README.md

 but leave
 >Pipe2=N

+To run the pipeline type
+>perl /path_to/MCC_pipe1.pl

+This will generate a tmp.sh file with the commands to execute.
+If you run the script with the -q flag it will execute the tmp.sh script on slurm (you may need to alter the exact command in the MCC_pipe1.pl and MCC_pipe2.pl scripts to adapt it to your local server.
+Note that if you have multiple experiments the tmp.sh file is overwritten each time and so you will only see the command run for the final files.

 The MCC_pipe_config.txt has a small bash script at the top, which allows you to run the pipeline by typing

 >bash MCC_pipe_config.txt